quickresolve/React/Fundamentals/Notes.md

 -React Components can be composed just like functions can be composed.
 -React is not strictly typed.
 -Webpack has become the most popular tool in the React Community.

+#Modules
+Modules allow us to avoid namespace pollution by creating a private space for our variables.